cs4218/cs4218-2420-ecom-project-team07/README.md

 # Developer Documentation

+## Provided Test Account

+- The sample data from Canvas includes a user account whose email and password are both `cs4218@test.com`.
+This may be useful when testing out the website

 ## Elevating an Account to Admin

-1. In Compass, change the user object's `role` value from 0 to 1
+1. In Compass, change the user object's `role` value from `0` to `1`

 ---